Skip to main comparison content

 Best-fit buyerHead of Data / CDO needing senior Python lakehouse capacityRegulated-industry CDO standardizing on SnowflakeData Platform Lead wanting Snowflake + Databricks plus tooling

-Delivery modelsStaff aug · Dedicated team · Scoped projectProject · Managed servicesProject · Managed services · Joint build
+Delivery modelsStaff Augmentation · Dedicated team · Scoped projectProject · Managed servicesProject · Managed services · Joint build

 Core strengthCloud-portable Python data engineering; Iceberg/Delta agnosticSnowflake-native build practice with industry overlaysSnowflake Elite tier; data-engineering tooling and DataOps